-We love how the living room maintains the architectural integrity with large classic windows, high ceilings, and retro brick fireplace.
+We love how the living room maintains architectural integrity with large classic windows, high ceilings, and a retro brick fireplace.
 The soft, large rug is super inviting, which makes it perfect for guests and the family that resides there.
 To make the overall aesthetic more sophisticated, Jette Creative created a custom emerald green velvet sofa from Mitchell Gold + Bob Williams.
-This room has a distinctly lived-in and friendly feel while also being a great space for fancier gatherings if they so choose.
+This room has a distinctly lived-in and friendly feel, while also being a great space for fancier gatherings if the owners of the house so choose.

 The Serene Nursery